GimmeDataNow/rns-dns/SPECIFICATION.md

 rns://TYPE-(N)/VERSION/PUBLIC_KEY/(ADDRESS_HASH, INTERFACE) (ADDRESS_HASH2, INTERFACE2)//

+> [!WARNING]
->! potential issues may be due to the way the interfaces store information (":" as a seperator).
+> potential issues may be due to the way the interfaces store information (":" as a seperator).
-This might cause issues for easy parsing for rns:// or for storing more than one rns:// url in one string.
+> This might cause issues for easy parsing for rns:// or for storing more than one rns:// url in one string.

 rns://TYPE-(D)/VERSION/DESTINATION_NAME/APPLICATION_SPACE/ADDRESS_HASH,ADDRESS_HASH2//
+> [!WARNING]
->! this will require sanitization of the destination name and application space because otherwise someone might inject malicious inputs
+> this will require sanitization of the destination name and application space because otherwise someone
+> might inject malicious inputs

 >it might be possible to reduce the number of hashes provided if there is some kind of reverse-look-up functionality for the public key.
 Although this is probably a bad idea

-  1. node (N) or destination (D) for N:
+node (N) or destination (D)

+for N:
-  VERSION: 1
+  - VERSION: 1
-  PUBLIC_KEY: WrgqoHGP4OjB3iAUylURkWQzyLqJuQ52GDEDD4ofa3w
+  - PUBLIC_KEY: WrgqoHGP4OjB3iAUylURkWQzyLqJuQ52GDEDD4ofa3w
-  ADDRESS_HASH: 7c9fa136d4413fa6173637e883b6998d
+  - ADDRESS_HASH: 7c9fa136d4413fa6173637e883b6998d
-  INTERFACE: Udp;0.0.0.0:4243:127.0.0.1:4242
+  - INTERFACE: Udp;0.0.0.0:4243:127.0.0.1:4242

 for D:
-  VERSION: 1
+  - VERSION: 1
-  DESTINATION_NAME: test-server
+  - DESTINATION_NAME: test-server
-  APPLICATION_SPACE: app.1
+  - APPLICATION_SPACE: app.1
-  ADDRESSHASH: 7c9fa136d4413fa6173637e883b6998d
+  - ADDRESSHASH: 7c9fa136d4413fa6173637e883b6998d

-improvements:
+## Improvements:

 Fix the way public keys currently work